 For a second offense

-The student is placed on disciplinary probation and is suspended.
+For a second offense, a student is placed on disciplinary probation and is suspended.
 The student is not be allowed to register at the University of Iowa and the offense is noted on the student record during the time of suspension, with the notation reading, Not permitted to Register: Academic Misconduct.

 For a third offense

-The student is expelled.
+For a third offense, a student is expelled.
 Once expulsion occurs, the offense is recorded on the student's permanent record/transcript as follows: Not permitted to Register: Academic Misconduct.
 If expelled, the student may not return to the University of Iowa.

 Every student has the right to appeal.
 A student is invited to meet with the College at any point in the process below.